Treasury, Tolls, and Taxes in the Lost Verses of Luke

-Crystal clear, as we suppose; but now consider what follows in the New Translation and then consider how things would appear with its own words put into Lucan Greek--would it have a genuine ring to it?
+Crystal clear, as we suppose, but now consider what follows in the New Translation and then consider how things would appear should we put the words of that New Translation back into Lucan Greek.
+Would it have a genuine ring to it?

 Joseph Smith Translation Luke 3: 19-20

 (New Testament Manuscript 2, Folio 3 = Joseph Smith's New Translation of the Bible: Original Manuscripts, ed., Scott H. Faulring, Kent P. Jackson, Robert J. Matthews [Salt Lake City, UT: Deseret Book, 2004]):

 19 For it is well known unto you, Theophilus [misspelled "Theophelus" in NT Ms 2], that after the manner [ethos/nomima] of the Jews, and according to the custom of their law [kata to ethos tou nomou tou, or kata to nomos tou] in receiving [apolambanein] money [xalkon/argurion] in [LDS Bible: "into"] the treasury [eis ton gazophulakion], that out of the abundance [ek tou perisseuontos] which was received, was appointed unto the poor [diatetagmenou ptoxois], every man his portion [meros sou];

 20 And after this manner [houtos] did the publicans [telonai] also, wherefore John said unto them, Exact no more than that which is appointed [diatetagmenou] you.

 What we have here is an aside about the institution of toll-collecting or the like in Roman Palestine, a matter we know little about.
 Because Luke also holds forth on the institution of the Temple Treasury, things get confusing.